Scions of Sinai new releases

 By Christian Eedes, 26 April 2021

-“Is the excitement of Cape wine dissipating?” was the provocative title of a recent piece by colleague Tim James, and the answer has to be “Not at all,” if the emergence of such a talent as Bernard Bredell of Scions of Sinai is anything to go by.
+“Is the excitement of Cape wine dissipating?” was the provocative title of a recent piece by colleague Tim James, and the answer has to be “Not at all,” if the emergence of such a talent as Bernhard Bredell of Scions of Sinai is anything to go by.
 His 2020s are now out and they are once again compelling in how stylistically uncompromising they are.
 Tasting notes and ratings as follows

 Scions of Sinai Gramadoelas Grenache Blanc 2020